ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^^^^^^^^^^^^^
 Add Hydrogens+Fourier
 ^^^^^^^^^^^^^^^^^^^^^
-Compute a difference Fourier map based on the current model and superpose on it hydrogen atoms at positions computed from the molecular geometry.
+Computes a difference Fourier map based on the current model and superpose on it hydrogen atoms at positions computed from the molecular geometry.
 New peaks found in the map are named "Q" atoms.
 The user can then delete Q or H atoms, manually convert Q atoms to H, or delete all remaining Q atoms.
 |br|\
-If selected, CRYSTALS will refine the just the hydrogen atoms subject to mild geometry related restraints.
+If selected, CRYSTALS will compute a few cycles refining just the hydrogen atoms, subject to mild geometry related restraints.

   .. figure:: images/difference.png